 Features and benefits

 - Loan pre-approval.
 Before you start your house hunt, get pre-approved for your loan so you know how much you have to spend.
 Pre-approvals are valid for 90 days before you need to reapply.

 - Help every day of the week.
 ASB has lending specialists that are available every day of the week so you can get things done on the weekend if you are busy during the week.

 - Repayment options.
-ASB allows you to choose how you want to repay the interest and principal of your loan, with table loan, reducing loan or interest-only options available.
+ASB allows you to choose how you want to repay the interest and principal of your loan, with a table loan, reducing loan or interest-only options available.

 - Ongoing support.
 When you have questions or need some guidance through the loan process, ASB provides support every step of the way.

-- Loan top up.
+- Loan top-up.
 You may be able to top up your ASB home loan when you need some extra funds for renovations or other reasons.

 How do I apply?

 To start your application, you can either call into your local ASB branch, make an appointment with a mobile lending manager, or fill in a form online.
-If you are already an ASB customer, you can log in to your internet banking to complete the form from there.
+If you are already an ASB customer, you can log in to your Internet banking to complete the form there.
 When you choose to apply online, a representative will be in touch within four business hours to gather more details and explain the next steps.